-However, you have probably heard of DIYers making coops from just about anything; wooden pallets, corrugate roofing and rubber tyres.
+However, you have probably heard of DIYers making coops from just about anything; wooden pallets, corrugate roofing, and rubber tires.

 I have listed below the tools I used recently to build my own coop.

-Below, I’ve included a step by step guide with pictures which will make building a coop easy for someone without any DIY experience.
+Below, I’ve included a step-by-step guide with pictures that will make building a coop easy for someone without any DIY experience.